schuylermartin45/seegol/README.md

   completed but enough people have seemed interested in seeing what I had done that I figured I would publicly show my progress.
 - I have booted SeeGOL on three platforms so far:
-..-Modern x86 System (1st generation Core Series): Main function is reached but some functions defined outside of the main C file do not execute.
+  - Modern x86 System (1st generation Core Series): Main function is reached but some functions defined outside of the main C file do not execute.
-..-QEMU: Same behavior as with the physical x86 machine.
+  - QEMU: Same behavior as with the physical x86 machine.
-..-PCjr: Everything written in x86 assembly works.
+  - PCjr: Everything written in x86 assembly works.
 Nothing happens when the code written in C executes (more on that below).
 - gcc does not compile to true 16-bit x86.
 Modern x86 systems will accept and run many 32-bit instructions in real mode despite not being in protected mode.
 To get around this, I think I may switch to using the "Amsterdam